Pink eye? How to tell if it’s allergies, infection or coronavirus

 - Nausea or diarrhea

-If your eye allergy symptoms do include coronavirus symptoms, call your healthcare provider right away for medical advice, especially if you have breathing issues, chest pain or pressure or fever.
+If your eye allergy symptoms do include coronavirus symptoms, call your health care provider for medical advice, especially if you have breathing issues, chest pain or pressure or fever.

 Need care today?